shanreed25/Python/Modules/Pandas/Pandas.md

 # Core features and functionalities of Pandas
 - **Core Data Structures:**
-    - **Series:** A one-dimensional labeled array capable of holding any data type
+    - **[Series](./docs/series.md):** A one-dimensional labeled array capable of holding any data type
-        - equivalent to a list, like a single column in a table or excel sheet
-    - **DataFrame:** A two-dimensional labeled data structure with columns of potentially different types, analogous to a spreadsheet or a SQL table.
+    - **[DataFrame](./docs/dataframe.md):** A two-dimensional labeled data structure with columns of potentially different types, analogous to a spreadsheet or a SQL table.
-        - equivalent to a excel table, so each sheet would be considered a data frame
 - **Data Handling:**
     - It offers robust tools for handling various data formats, including CSV, Excel, JSON, SQL databases, and more.
 - **Data Manipulation:**